buddhaman/tim_engine/readme.txt

 - Solve snap bug when its smaller than the minimum.

 - Write memory manager and give block to physics engine.
 Makes it easier to just throw away.
+- Write single make file with options for compiling external, internal, windows, linux.

 DONE:

+- Copy input and output data to the bodypart or reference definition.
+- Use output definition in creature to set brain input vector values.
+- Show input and output data in editor gui.
+- Make input and output data editable.
+- Collect all input/output info and assign to indices in brain input/output.
 - Fix bug where limb turns 180 degrees on startup.
 - Go back to editor and restart simulation.
 - Edit learningrate and dev inside simulation.